Memories of Old Stonnall

 The land around the triangle was a wooded area, known as Wright's Wood.

 Wordsley House was an active farm and very much as it is today in appearance, but there was a tennis court next to it.
 I used to play tennis there in late 1940s and early 1950s with the Glover girls of Elm Cottage who were given permission by the occupants of the house, the Meddings family.
 The court was situated within a high walled garden.

 There was a busy track that passed through its yard and all kinds of traffic used it.

 As the Welsh Harp, it was known as the supposed birthplace of Tom King, highwayman Dick Turpin's henchman, of whom there will be more to say later.

 The Manor House

-Later, the Hoftens became the residents.
-I think in 1950, when Mrs Hoften was having refurbishments to the kitchen done, a large open fireplace was discovered, much to her great delight.
+Later, the Hoftons became the residents.
+I think in 1950, when Mrs Hofton was having refurbishments to the kitchen done, a large open fireplace was discovered, much to her great delight.

 In Stonnall, there were persistent rumours of tunnels leading from Wordsley House and the Manor House and there will be more to say about this later.